Sj-Amani/setup_my_pc_for_my_work/README.md

 sudo apt update
 sudo apt install sqlite3
-sudo snap install sqlitebrowser
+sudo snap install sqlitebrowser sudo apt install libglew-dev     # For using the Object Detection API in ZED SDK
 ```

 ### Linking ROS workspace to use the opencv 4.1.1: